 The early days in the cyberspace used to be rather safe when compared to the increasingly hostile worldwide wild west, where various hostile governments, criminals, advertisers, and intelligence (or not so intelligence agencies) can inject stuff onto web pages you visit.
 Drive-by malware works like a bomb on the road-side, just head on to pick up your burger — and boom — you are done!

-While operating system (OS) and web infrastructure providers have been trying to build up sandboxes and security frameworks onto the highways throughout the cyberspace, the reality is that today there are just more vulnerable devices out there that happily stay on executing whatever scripts on the servers and sites you won’t even be aware of when you visit.
+While operating systems (OSes) and web infrastructure providers have been trying to build up sandboxes and security frameworks onto the highways throughout the cyberspace, the reality is that today there are just more vulnerable devices out there that happily stay on executing whatever scripts on the servers and sites you won’t even be aware of when you visit.

-There are perhaps two fundamental wrongs in the design of the security architecture of the world wide west.
+There are perhaps 2 fundamental wrongs in the architecture design of the world wide west:

-By default, you need to trust anyone.
-This is bad idea, but it highlights the origins of the world wide west – The times in the society where, in fact, one could, by default, trust anyone.
+Trust by default.
+This is a bad idea, but it highlights the origins of the world wide west – the times in the society where, in fact, one could, by default, trust anyone.

-Bs default, you need to trust anyone too much.
-However, the world is not your friend by default, and trusting anyone is a no-no. Something that every mother teaches their kids as one of the first lessons in life.
-Still, for some strange reason the cyberspace will require you to abolish much of the wise words from your mum.
+Trust too much by default.
+However, the world is not your friend by default, and trusting anyone is a no-no. Something that every parent teaches their kids as one of the 1st lessons in life.
+Still, for some strange reason, the cyberspace will require you to abolish much of the wise words from your parents.